nick-poole/nextmetro-v1/README.md

 - INTRODUCED: Favicon to root and added links to header.

-- FEAT: Integrated Next3 capibilities and cross-referenced station names with station code values for accurate reporting
+- FEAT: Integrated Next3 capabilities and cross-referenced station names with station code values for accurate reporting
    >Provided more comprehensive and up-to-date information by enhancing the `updateTrainInfo` function to retrieve the next three train arrivals from the Next Trains API.
    >
    >Fixed  value errors on `#stationSelect` list by cross-referencing the station names with their corresponding station code values to ensure accurate reporting.
 Corrections made to reflect up-to-date station names.
 Included Potomac Yard station and station code.